 During this maintenance period, we will be performing the following updates:

-- Networking upgrades will be implemented resulting in a downtime of up to 30 minutes for external connections.
+• Networking upgrades will be implemented resulting in a downtime of up to 30 minutes for core MSI systems.

-- Itasca and Cascade will be offline for software updates.
+• Cascade will be offline for hardware updates.

-- The NX remote desktop service, nx.msi.umn.edu, will be upgraded from 3.5 to version 4.0.
+• The NX remote desktop service, nx.msi.umn.edu, will be upgraded from 4.0 to version 4.1.
 At maintenance time, all existing NX sessions will be cancelled.
-After maintenance, users are encouraged to upgrade to the latest NX4 client version; instructions will be sent in a separate email.
+MSI will retire client version 3.5 connections (users should upgrade to the latest NX client).

 Systems status is always available on our Status page.